hpcugent/vsc_user_docs/mkdocs/docs/HPC/migration_to_rhel9.md

 When the default cluster (doduo) migrates to RHEL 9 the corresponding login nodes will also become default (when you do `ssh vsc4xxxx@login.hpc.ugent.be`).
 When they are nog longer needed the old RHEL 8 login nodes will be shut down.

+### Limits

+To encourage only using the login nodes as an entry portal to the HPC-UGent infrastructure, user limits will be enforced on the RHEL9 login nodes.

+This includes (per user):
+* max. of 2 CPU's in use;
+* max.
+8 GB of memory in use;

+For more intensive tasks you can use the [interative and debug clusters](https://docs.hpc.ugent.be/Linux/interactive_debug/) through the [web portal](https://docs.hpc.ugent.be/Linux/web_portal/).

 ## Impact on central software stack